10 Best Apps and Gadgets From SXSW 2013

 Taking pictures helps us remember great times, but often the best memories occur when the camera is safely tucked away.
 Memoto is a lifelogging device that wants to capture all of your favorite moments and everything in between.
 Memoto is constantly taking pictures at a rate of two per minute, helping you remember events even when you forget to pull out the camera.

-If you like to stay up to date with your favorite websites like LAPTOP Magazine but miss the experience of kicking back and watching the nightly news, the mobile app Guide may provide the perfect, though slightly disconcerting, solution.
+If you like to stay up to date with your favorite websites but miss the experience of kicking back and watching the nightly news, the mobile app Guide may provide the perfect, though slightly disconcerting, solution.
 When an article is selected, a realistic avatar pops onto the screen and starts reading you the news.

 Palm Top Theater

 What started as an art project is now one of the coolest smartphone accessories we’ve seen at South by Southwest Interactive.
 The Palm Top Theater turns your iPhone into a 3D playground, displaying videos and games in three different layers that all combine to create compelling footage.

 Want to catch up on the latest news on the go?
 The New York Times app for Google Glass will deliver the latest headlines to your peripheral vision along with an image.
 From there you can have the story read to you aloud as you walk down the street.